mbessey/Rocks/README.md

 **How to play**

-Left & Right arrow keys to turn, up arrow to fire thrusters, space to fire.
+Left & Right arrow keys to turn, up arrow to fire thrusters, space to fire, down for shield.
 Don't hit the rocks, and watch out for UFOs.

 **Known bugs**

 * Objects disappear from one side of the screen and reappear on the other side, instead of "wrapping around"
+* Hit detection is *still* not quite right - there's a difference between the canvas rendering, and the coordinate transformation for the hit-detect polygons.

 **FAQ**

 *Q:* Are the canvas line-drawing primitives fast enough to make something like this sensible to attempt?

 *A*: Apparently so - running on Chrome, I get about 60FPS animating over 500 objects at once.
-Granted, the "simulation" doesn't include collisions or gravity or any kind of physics other than Newton's First Law, but there's clearly some headroom for a game with a more reasonable number of on-screen objects.
+Granted, that "simulation" didn't include collisions or gravity or any kind of physics other than Newton's First Law, but there's clearly some headroom for a game with a more reasonable number of on-screen objects.
 I'll optimize things a bit once I have a better idea where the bottlenecks are.

 **Ongoing investigations**

-* How do I make sounds?
+* Why does the sound flake out sometimes?
+Too many voices at once, maybe?

 **Implementation details**